 Reporting & Data

-The 2021 Sustainability report features results for HSES, greenhouse gas emissions, energy, water, and waste.
-It further demonstrates progress relative to the metrics established in the inaugural Sustainability report from 2019, released in June 2020, and progress against the applicable U.N.
+The 2022 Sustainability Report features results for HSES, greenhouse gas emissions, energy, water, and waste.
+It further demonstrates progress relative to the metrics established in the inaugural Ecovyst Sustainability Report from 2021, released in June 2022, and progress against the applicable U.N.
 Sustainable Development Goals (SDGs).

-This report also includes new social responsibility goals for 2025 and 2030, reflecting our organization’s dedication to Sustainability and our commitment to the environment and the communities which we serve.
+This report also includes updates on our social responsibility goals for 2025 and 2030, reflecting our organization’s dedication to Sustainability and our commitment to the environment and the communities which we serve.

 Our 2022 Environmental, Social, and Governance (ESG) Materiality Matrix